appserver-io/appserver/_docs/persistence-container.md

   }

   /**
-   * Checks if a user has been logged into the system, if not an exception
+   * Checks if a user has been logged into the system, if not, an exception
    * will be thrown.
    *
    * @return void